 Maintaining tense consistency required careful attention to detail and a thorough understanding of the different past tense forms.
 It also involved rereading your writing and checking for any unintentional tense shifts.
 A helpful technique was to read your writing aloud, as this can help you identify awkward or confusing sentences that may contain tense inconsistencies.

 Fourth, use transition words and phrases.
 Transition words and phrases can help you guide readers through the past tense narrative and establish clear connections between events.
-Words like "then," "after," "before," "later," and "subsequently" can signal the sequence of actions and help readers understand the temporal relationship between them.
+Plus, words like "then," "after," "before," "later," and "subsequently" can signal the sequence of actions and help readers understand the temporal relationship between them.
 Use these words judiciously to create a smooth and coherent narrative.

 Transition words and phrases were particularly important when writing about complex or multifaceted events.
 They can help you break down the event into smaller, more manageable parts and explain how those parts relate to each other.
 By using transition words effectively, you can make your past tense narrative more accessible and engaging for readers.

 Fifth, proofread carefully.
-After you've changed a paragraph to the past tense, take the time to proofread your work carefully.
+So after you've changed a paragraph to the past tense, take the time to proofread your work carefully.
 Look for any errors in verb conjugation, tense consistency, or word choice.
 It's often helpful to have someone else read your writing, as they may be able to spot errors that you've overlooked.
 A fresh pair of eyes can catch mistakes and help you polish your work to perfection.

 Proofreading was an essential step in the writing process, and it should never be skipped.
 Even experienced writers make mistakes, and proofreading can help you catch those mistakes before they make their way into your final product.
 Take your time, pay attention to detail, and don't be afraid to ask for help.